mmoskovich/BlueVine/Solution-Compose/README.md

 When accessing the root path ('/') on port TCP/8080, the web application will:
 * Return 'Hello world!' message
-* Store a log line (Elastic Common Schema format) in /var/log/web-app/web-app.log log file:
+* Store a log line in Elastic Common Schema (ECS) format in /var/log/web-app/web-app.log log file:
   * The log file is stored on the local disk of the Linux host itself - It is required for data consisty - to suppurt container restarts
-  * The log file is used by Filebeat application to forward the messages to ElasticSearch
+  * The log file is monitored by the filebeat application to forward messages to ElasticSearch

 #### File: ./web-app/web-app.py